North Korean ship caught likely violating sanctions, Japan says

-(CNN)Photographs taken by a Japanese spy plane show a North Korean tanker likely violating UN sanctions, Japan's Ministry of Foreign Affairs said Wednesday.
+Tokyo (CNN)Photographs taken by a Japanese spy plane show a North Korean tanker likely violating UN sanctions, Japan's Ministry of Foreign Affairs said Wednesday.

 The images, taken Saturday, show the Rye Song Gang 1 appearing in the dark of night beside a Dominican-flagged ship, the Yuk Tung.
 The two ships then are seen sailing away from each other after the sun rises on Saturday morning.